Zerolxgic/Zerolxgic/README.md

 ### Professional Background

-With a background in maintenance, I have developed a keen eye for detail and a problem-solving mindset.
-My experience in this field has taught me the importance of precision, patience, and continuous learning.
+With a background in maintenance, I’ve developed a sharp attention to detail and a strong problem-solving mindset.
+My hands-on experience has taught me the critical importance of precision, whether it's diagnosing a complex issue or ensuring that machinery operates smoothly.
+Patience has been key in troubleshooting challenging problems, while continuous learning has kept me adaptable in a field where technology and techniques are always evolving.
+These skills have not only made me effective in my current role but have also laid a solid foundation as I transition into the tech industry.

 ### Interests